brendanok/Fitness_Data/README.md

 ![pic](https://raw.githubusercontent.com/brendanok/Fitness_Data/master/images/score.png)

 ### Results
+The table above shows the workout score achieved for each day with the criteria based on the columns in the final query.
+This is used to generate the dashboard.
+Since the query depends on the main table, as long as that's updated, the calculations and views will fall in line.
+Already, one thing to note is that value_weight is a big factor in the score.
+The ones with a value of 5 typically already have a huge number of pounds lifted generally, but it's useful in offsetting certain high pound workouts like standing calf raises.
+That being said, I need to think about when normalizing, to group the data by exercise only, because how fair is it to compare lbs from a body weight exercise to something like squats?

-So after throwing this into PowerBI, I created this interactive report that serves as a tracker.
+After throwing this into PowerBI, I created this interactive report that serves I guess as a lift tracker.
 As long as things are fed into the database, the queries will update and the report will update as well.
 ![pic](https://raw.githubusercontent.com/brendanok/Fitness_Data/master/images/powerbi.PNG)

 Unfortunately, I can't share the report itself since it's hosted using a work license, but click [here](https://youtu.be/eMbl2M5_ISM) for a video demo of the dashboard.